ebruck/radiotray-ng/README.md

                  bookmarks: location of bookmarks file
              compact-menu : enable/disable the use of menu separators
              debug-logging: enable/disable verbose debug logging
+              file-monitor: enable/disable notifcation of bookmark file changes
+     file-monitor-interval: time in seconds to poll for bookmark file changes
       notification-verbose: more status information than normal
              notifications: turns on/off notification messages
                sleep-timer: value is in minutes